Med-Scout: Curing MLLMs' Geometric Blindness in Medical Perception via Geometry-Aware RL Post-Training: Extensive Experimental Results

 \begin{itemize}[leftmargin=*] \item \textbf{Sparse Reward Setting:} The model receives a reward of $\mathcal{R}=1$ only if the generated answer perfectly matches the ground truth (e.g., exact index sequence or coordinates within a strict threshold); otherwise, $\mathcal{R}=0$. \item \textbf{Dense Reward Setting (Ours):} As detailed in Section~\ref{sec:reward}, we utilize continuous metrics including IoU for bounding boxes, Euclidean distance decay for anomaly detection, and element-wise alignment for topological sequences. \end{itemize}

-Table~\ref{tab:ablation_reward} presents the comparison using the Qwen3-VL-8B-Instruct backbone.
+Table~\ref{tab:ablation_reward} presents the comparison using the Qwen3-VL-4B-Instruct and Qwen3-VL-8B-Instruct backbones.
 The results demonstrate that dense geometric reward provides a distinct optimization advantage over binary feedback.
 While the sparse reward setting already yields notable improvements over the baseline, the DGR mechanism consistently outperforms the sparse variant across all six benchmarks.
-As indicated by the $\Delta$ row, DGR achieves additional gains ranging from 0.2\% to 0.7\% on key datasets like VQA-RAD and SLAKE.

 This confirms that the granular feedback provided by DGR is crucial for efficient RL post-training.
 Specifically, DGR awards partial credit for outputs such as ``near-miss'' scale predictions or approximate anomaly locations.
 In contrast, rigid pass/fail signals often fail to provide useful gradients for partially correct reasoning.
 Our DGR effectively guides the model to progressively refine its geometric understanding, which leads to superior generalization across both radiological and broad medical domains.